 Routinely opening and closing a gate valve helps it to last longer than if it is left frozen in place for long periods of time.
 This is called exercising the valve.
 Experienced building managers make this chore a part of their standard duties.

 What if the valve stops almost all of the water flow?

 If you choose to install a second main control valve it is a good idea to remove the handle on the original valve or label it as a reminder so it is not used in the future.
-The last thing you would want to do is use the old defective valve in the future and have it break in the closed position.
+The last thing you would want to do is to use an old defective valve in the future and have it break in the closed position .

 What if a gate valve breaks in the closed position?

 In most cases if a gate valves breaks in the closed position extensive work has to be done.
 Sometimes a curb valve will be located in the sidewalk area which would enable you to close the curb valve using the proper tool.
 You could then remove the broken valve with little trouble.
 If there is very little room to work inside the basement where the valve is located and there is no curb valve, the roadway may have to be opened in order to close the tap connection itself.
 Opening the roadway can be fairly costly and will involve securing DOT permits.

 Changing out a main control valve under pressure can be a very tricky proposition and sometimes dangerous.
 Removing a valve under water pressure can sometimes be done by highly skilled plumbers, but never when live electric services are nearby.
 One should never risk an injury or property damage just to save a few dollars .

 Sharing a trick of the trade